GetTheAudience/documentation/docs/tutorial-basics/engaging-with-an-audience.md

 You will want to talk to those people, understand their problems and needs, and then create a product for them to solve their problems.
 Value for them, money for you!
 :::

+There are **two ways** to do this:

+- Do it immediately to get some initial ideas
+- Create a persona first, give it some jobs to be done, and ask your audience later whether you made those assumptions correctly.

+## Engaging immediately

 This is the easiest step, and it is only one:

 1. Click on a **tweet**,